robotis/rlfl/docs/pathmap.rst

 Safety maps
 ===========

-Safety maps are used to move enitys away from the origin.
-Usefull for fleeing monsters.
+Safety maps are used to move entitys away from the origin.
+Useful for fleeing monsters.

 Example:	::